ashishkulkarnii/opengl/README.md

 ### [Sierpinski Triangle](https://github.com/ashishkulkarnii/opengl/tree/main/sierpinski-triangle)

-The Sierpinski Triangle is a triangular pattern that can be formed algorithmically.
+The Sierpinski Triangle is a triangular fractal that can be formed algorithmically.
 Here, I'm using the chaos game approach to generate the Sierpinski Triangle:

 1. A point is chosen (at random) within a triangular region (bounded by 3 vertices).